-Click below to find out more about permitting requirements, design standards, and other information related to the South Common Neighborhood District.
+Click on the links below to find out more about permitting requirements, design standards, approval process, and other information related to the SCND.